turbot/tailpipe-docs/docs/reference/develop/ai-tools/add-detection.md

 ## 2. Create the Query
 - **ALWAYS** follow conventions for query structure **MUST** match existing query structure and layout based on conventions
+- **MUST** be DuckDB syntax compliant
-- **ALWAYS** test the SQL Query by either of the following options prior to preparing next step
+- **ALWAYS** test the SQL Query by either of the following options before preparing the next step
     * Tailpipe MCP Tool `tailpipe_query` **Preferred**
     * Tailpipe Query CLI command
 - **MUST** NOT proceed beyond this step without having a working and tested query